 Angel Bites Piercing: Nearly identical to snake bites, an angel bites piercing is performed on each side of the upper lip.

 Anti-Tragus: The ridge of cartilage that is opposite the tragus, which comes out over the ear canal.

-Argyria: When silver is leached into the pierced hole before it has had time to heal the skin around the area will often turn black.
+Argyria: When silver leaches into the pierced hole before it has had time to heal, the skin around the area will often turn black.